team-melbourne-rgsoc2015/team-melbourne-rgsoc2015.github.io/README.md

 This is just the repo holding the blog structure so that our team can publish blog posts that to on team-melbourne-rgsoc2015.github.io.
+Below are details for our team's personal use on how to publish posts.

 ---